The Basic Tenants of Responsible Tourism

-How does one visit a foreign location while minimizing one’s own contribution to the litany of issues mentioned above?
+How does we visit a foreign location while minimizing our own contribution to the litany of issues mentioned above?
 How can we visit a country while attempting to directly contribute to the betterment of our host?
 And most importantly, why should we care?

 Our list is a starter kit to responsible travel, and as such it is far from complete.
 We are sure to add to it with every lesson we learn while traveling this glorious planet of ours.
 For it IS a glorious planet, with much to see, and more to explore.
 The unknown horizon is filled with beauty and wonder and mystery…and we should strive to keep it that way.

 Responsible Tourism Rule One: Always Act Like a Guest

 When visiting a country you are unfamiliar with, we recommend doing a bit of research before setting out to gain a measure of insight into local ideology.

 Then, upon arrival, picture yourself as a guest entering someone’s home.
 If your host’s house rules state that you must take your shoes off before entering, take your shoes off.
 If your host is made uncomfortable by hats worn at the dinner table, remove your hat.
 And so on.
 Such should be the permanent mindset of anyone visiting a foreign land (and in all aspects of life, ideally).

 While this seems like common sense, and simple good manners, there is a curiously copious amount of people traveling the word who view the planet as a personal playground.
 They seem to think that traveling makes them the central hero of their own personal adventure, and that sometimes leads to a cascading effect we like to call “having your head firmly wedged up your own arse”.